richardharrington/movie-info-app/README.md

 1. `cd` to the subfolder containing the version you want to run.

+2. `npm install`

+3. `jspm install` (if you're in one of the versions that uses jspm)

+3a.
+Special instructions before step 3, temporarily until we make a change to the jspm library: remove the top-level npm dependencies from package.json before running jspm install, then restore them after it runs.
+Will prevent an error from being thrown.

 2. `npm start`

 3. Go to `http://localhost:3000` in a browser